 If Henry Morrison Flagler hadn’t found his way here in the 19th Century, building hotels, extending his railway , and plotting out West Palm Beach for his workers, who knows if Palm Beach would be the enclave of wealth and cachet that it remains today.

 Today, that history can still be found everywhere you turn in Palm Beach, from Flagler’s impressive mansion and hotels to the many other homes built by Addison Mizner and others as well as the traditions, clubs, and even the plants found throughout both the island and West Palm Beach.
-The town of Palm Beach has a landmarks preservation commission with an impressive list of landmarked properties
+The historic town of Palm Beach has a landmarks preservation commission with an impressive list of landmarked properties

 .
 The city of West Palm Beach has its own historic preservation program and its own 18 historic districts.